alex-precosky/ConsoleFridgeMonitor/README.md

 # Console Fridge Temperature Monitor

 Monitors the temperature and sensor battery voltage for my home sensors project, seen at http://homesensors.alexwarrior.cc and displays it in a terminal as text based graphical display.
+The sensor values come from an MQTT broker.

 ![Screenshot](screenshot.jpg)